-Lake Robertson is a 75-acre recreation area (with ~500 acres maintained by the Department of Game and Inland Fisheries for hunting)featuring a 26-acre lake with boat rentals, tennis courts, a swimming pool, picnic shelters, 56 tent and full hook up sites, and eight intersecting hiking trails.
+Lake Robertson is a 75-acre recreation area (with ~500 acres maintained by the Department of Game and Inland Fisheries for hunting) featuring a 26-acre lake with boat rentals, tennis courts, a swimming pool, picnic shelters, 56 tent and full hook up sites, cabin, and eight intersecting hiking trails.

 A wooden kiosk on the drive into Lake Robertson has a pamphlet detailing the eight hiking trails in the area.
 The trials can be accessed from the boat launch area or the campgrounds.
 Loop opportunities include Lake Trail, Opossum Pass, Deer Lick Trail, Squirrel Run, and Grouse Haven Trail Loop.
 All the trails are fairly easy, but even simpler strolls include Hawk Creek, Lake Trail, and Turkey Roost Trail.

 Fish the lake for potential bites from Largemouth Bass, Channel Catfish, Bluegill, and Walleye.
 In the summertime all of the trails are brimming with wild and black berries, though always be careful to make sure these berries are truly edible as some berries can be toxic when ingested.